blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 ### Customer situation

 Fabrikam Publishing is a media and publishing company in Seattle, Washington with approximately 5000 employees.
 They have a successful direct-to-consumer e-commerce site built with .NET, and they use SQL Server to store customer profile and order information.
 Fabrikam has a single data center for both internal and customer-facing applications.
 Most servers are virtualized on VMware.
-Application servers primarily run Microsoft server software, including Active Directory (AD) Domain Services and a number of AD-integrated services including multi-tier, internal, and AD-integrated Microsoft Internet Information Services (IIS) based web applications with SQL Server 2019 as the database platform.
+Application servers primarily run Microsoft server software, including Active Directory (AD) Domain Services and a number of AD-integrated services including Exchange 2013 as well as multi-tier, internal, and AD-integrated Microsoft Internet Information Services (IIS) based web applications with SQL Server 2019 as the database platform.

 Recently, the site experienced a multi-day outage due to a lightning strike that disabled both the primary and secondary cooling systems at the data center.
 In order to avoid such long outages in the future, Fabrikam is investing in a secondary site for disaster recovery.
 "A disaster recovery site has been on our project proposals for the last four years, but it has always been shelved due to budget constraints," says Michelle Jenkins, Chief Information Officer (CIO).
 "The recent outage combined with the new capabilities in the cloud have finally encouraged the board to approve the additional budget necessary to build out our disaster recover (DR) capabilities."
 To keep capital expenditures in check, Fabrikam would like to use the public cloud to host its DR site.